prince-musonda/Breast-tumor-classification/README.md

 # Breast-tumor-classification
-Is it the patients breast tumor malignant(Cancerous) or not?
+What is the probability that a patient's breast tumor is malignant(Cancerous) given information about the patient's tumor?